interledgerjs/ilp/README.md

 #### The ILP Client does:

 * Generate [Interledger Payment Requests](https://github.com/interledger/rfcs/blob/master/0011-interledger-payment-request/0011-interledger-payment-request.md) on the receiving side, including handling [Crypto Condition](https://github.com/interledger/rfcs/tree/master/0002-crypto-conditions) generation and fulfillment)
+* Generate shared secrets for PSK transport, and then use the shared secret to generate and fulfill payments.
 * Pay for payment requests on the sending side
 * Quote and send payments through multiple ledger types (using [`ilp-core`](https://github.com/interledgerjs/ilp-core))